“`html

 Mixpanel: The Feature-for-Feature Competitor

 Core Analytics Features vs Amplitude: Mixpanel offers nearly identical functionality to Amplitude—event tracking, user segmentation, funnels, retention analysis, and cohort building.
-Both platforms provide robust product analytics capabilities, but teams often choose between them based on specific implementation preferences and pricing structures.
+Both platforms provide advanced features like predictive analytics, A/B testing integration, and custom dashboards that help product teams understand user behavior at scale.

 Pendo: Product Analytics Plus User Engagement